leonardopetrini/leonardopetrini.github.io/_posts/2021-12-04-italian-names.md

 In the literature, the models we are introducing here are called [*n-grams*](https://en.wikipedia.org/wiki/N-gram), where `n` stands for the model *order*.

+***Note:*** How to sample from higher order models starts to be less intuitive, check the *post scriptum* below if you are interested in a more detailed walkthrough!

 Better and better results can be obtained by going to higher and higher order correlations, for example, for `n=3` we get,

 ~~~text